The salons

 Madame Roland, the hostess of one of Paris’ best known salons

 Paris and Versailles boasted dozens of fashionable salons by the 1780s.
 Most were dominated by women of the nobility and the haute bourgeoisie.
 Some salonnières became celebrities in their own right.

-Suzanne Curchod, the wife of Jacques Necker, ran a popular society salon in Paris in the 1770s; some of the regulars at Madame Necker’s salon supported her husband’s elevation into the king’s ministry.
+One was Suzanne Curchod, the wife of Jacques Necker, who ran a popular society salon in Paris in the 1770s.
+Some of the regulars at Madame Necker’s salon supported her husband’s elevation into the king’s ministry.

 Sophie de Condorcet, the wife of the Marquis de Condorcet, ran a well-patronised salon attended by several philosophes and, at various times, Anne-Robert Turgot, Thomas Jefferson, the Scottish economist Adam Smith, Olympe de Gouges and Madame de Staël.